Usted está aquí

 Once the expectant mother completes the enrollment process, the CellSure collection kit is shipped via FedEx to their home.
-The expectant mother is responsible to take the kit with them when you go to the facility where they will give birth.
+The expectant mother is responsible to take the kit with her to the facility where she will give birth.
 Following the delivery, the new mother (or partner) contacts CellSure who will arrange for a medical courier to collect the kit.
 The medical courier will ensure the kit arrives at the CellSure laboratory.

 CellSure Path of Hope | Instructions for Parents Donating or Storing Birth Tissue Stem Cells